Sage-Bionetworks/agora-data-tools/README.md

 You may also create a custom config file to use locally to target specific dataset(s) or transforms of interest, and/or to write the generated json files to a different Synapse location.
 See the [config file](#Config) section for additional information.

-### GitHub Actions
+### Nextflow Tower
-This pipeline can be executed without any local installation, permissions, or credentials; the repository is configured to use Agora's Synapse credentials, which can be found in LastPass in the "Shared-Agora" Folder.
+This pipeline can be executed without any local installation, permissions, or credentials; the Sage Bionetworks Nextflow Tower workspace is configured to use Agora's Synapse credentials, which can be found in LastPass in the "Shared-Agora" Folder.

-Use one of the following GitHub Actions to trigger the workflow:
-* The `CI` GitHub Action is automatically run any time that code is merged to the dev branch; this pipeline uses `test_config.yaml` so the generated json files are written to [Agora Testing Data](https://www.synapse.org/#!Synapse:syn17015333).
-This pipeline can also be manually triggered (for example, when a new source file version is available but there are no associated code changes to merge) by performing the following steps:

-  1. Go to "Actions" Tab in this GitHub repository
-  2. Click "CI" on the left
-  3. Click "Run workflow" to update the files and manifest in the **_Agora Testing Data_** folder

-* The `production-release` GitHub Action must be manually triggered; this pipeline uses ```config.yaml``` so the generated json files are written to [Agora Live Data](https://www.synapse.org/#!Synapse:syn12177492).
-To manually trigger the `production-release` pipeline perform the following steps:
-  1. Go to "Actions" Tab in this GitHub repository
-  2. Click "production_release" on the left
-  3. Click "Run workflow" to update the files and manifest in the **_Agora Live Data_** folder
+The instructions to trigger the workflow can be found at [Sage-Bionetworks-Workflows/nf-agora](https://github.com/Sage-Bionetworks-Workflows/nf-agora)

 ### Locally
 Perform the following one-time steps to set up your local environment and to obtain the required Synapse permissions: